 - Lighting Bentley Meeker Lighting & Staging Inc.

 Search our directory

-Not many women could pull off a party to unveil her magenta muff, but fashion designer Patricia Field did during Fashion Week in her typical funky-yet-hip style.
+NEW YORK Not many women could pull off a party to unveil her magenta muff, but fashion designer Patricia Field did during Fashion Week in her typical funky-yet-hip style.
 The muffan innocent-looking large floral wig created by Matthew Davidwas showcased at David's studio-cum-party spot, while Field, well-known for her work as stylist to the stars of Sex and the City, carried on with her real hairdyed magenta.

 The party was short on elbow room (drinks and “excuse-me's” were spilling left and right as guests navigated the studio's narrow walkways), but there was plenty of kinky magenta decor.
 Bentley Meeker doused the space in pink light, and David filled it with magenta couches topped with animal-print pillows.
 Three drag queens from Screaming Queens in skimpy red and magenta outfits were topped with tall floral headdresses to welcome guests into the party.

 Behind a long pink-lit bar, male bartenders clad in animal print vests poured the evening's specialty drinka tequila, slow gin and orange juice concoction named the “Magentini"into long vial-shaped glasses and squat martini cups.
 Tall cylindrical red, pink and green floral pieces that reached to the ceiling were placed on each end of the bar, as well as large square containers filled with Chex mix to keep up the party's kitsch factor.
 White light logos of vendors were shone on the exposed brick wall behind the bar.